0xhanyuu/hykernel/README.md

 # hykernel
-hykernel ! kernel utility / archlinux equivalent of gentoo's `eselect kernel`
+kernel utility / archlinux equivalent of gentoo's `eselect kernel`

 utility to make kernel configuration and setup easier on arch-based distributions !